CSIRO-GeoscienceAnalytics/tsg-xr/README.md

 # `tsg-xr`: A tool for loading TSG datasets into Xarray

-The file format associated with The Spectral Geologist™ (and particularly with Hylogger™ datasets which have been processed with the software) consists of an ensemble of files:
+The file format associated with [The Spectral Geologist™](https://research.csiro.au/thespectralgeologist/) (and specifically [Hylogger™](https://corescan.com.au/products/hylogger/) datasets which have been processed with the software) consists of an ensemble of files:
 * Binary data files containing spectra, high resolutoin imagery and profilometer data
 * Configuration files (principally text, similar in format to TOML)